an abstract photo of a curved building with a blue sky in the background

 DAY-WISE DETAILED ITINERARY

-DAY 01: ARRIVE AT PARO – THIMPHU
+DAY 01: ARRIVE AT PARO, TRANSFER TO THE SMART CAPITAL,– THIMPHU

 Icon-for-Distance